 - Compensation to make up for the inconvenience

-Remember to inquire with airline staff about these things if your plans change.
-They must tell you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline workers about these entitlements if your plans change.
+They must inform you about your rights when there’s a significant delay or cancellation.

 Eurowings Flight Delay Compensation

-Delays with flights from Eurowings can be very frustrating.
-However there’s a bright side: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Eurowings can be very frustrating.
+However there’s some good news: if you’re delayed for more than three hours because of the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are on your side.
+Regulations in the UK and EU are in your favor.
 You could be eligible for up to €600 per person.
-What matters is when you land, not when you depart.
-So monitor your arrival time if you want to seek flight delay compensation.
+What counts is when you arrive, not when you take off.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-How much you get depends on the length of your journey.
-A short flight won’t get you as much money as a long one, even if they’re both delayed the same amount of time.
+The amount you receive depends on how far you’re flying.
+A brief trip won’t yield as much as a long one, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |